 My Latina blood leaves little room for anything mellow or subdued.
 I am unapologetically energetic and passionate about the language, culture and history of what I teach and I am guilty of unleashing my enthusiasm upon my students!
 I love seeing my students get as excited as I am about languages and admit to being simultaneously proud and jealous of duolingo streaks that have far surpassed my own!

-I grew up speaking Spanish and English in Puerto Rico.
-My high school French teacher told us that by learning French, we get to be ourselves in a whole other language.
+I grew up in Puerto Rico speaking Spanish and English.
+My high school French teacher told us that by learning French, we get to be ourselves in another language.
 It did not fully sink in at the time because I was already “myself” in two languages.
 Then I moved to Paris.
 What a joy it was to realize I did not have to spend my time there as a mime, struggling to make myself understood.
 I could still be me - in French!
-All of my students have that ability as well.
+My students have that ability as well.
 I want them to be who they are, only in Spanish.
 They may not be able to physically travel to somewhere like Puerto Rico during the school year, but I can bring Puerto Rico here!
 I try to make my lessons come to life as much as possible.
 The more we apply real-life situations to what we're learning, the more valuable, useful and exciting it becomes!

-I have taught Spanish in France and Spanish and French at both Orange and Northwood High Schools.
-I’m thrilled to be a member of the Woods family as a teacher and parent.
+In France, I taught Spanish.
+Here in North Carolina, I have taught Spanish and French at Orange and Northwood High Schools.
+I began teaching at Woods in 2011 and I’m as thrilled now as I was then to be a member of the Woods community as a teacher and parent.